 Over at enfleshed, Anna Blaedel has written a piece that beautifully and powerfully captures so much of what, collectively, we're going through.
-It's entitled “Under the Guidance of Northern Stars,” and is reprinted in its entirety below.
+It's entitled “Under the Guidance of North Stars,” and is reprinted (with added links) in its entirety below.

 Last night I dreamt of hurricane winds rushing through groves of olive trees.
 Though it did not storm where I live, so many storms are gathering, intensifying.
 In my dream, the sound was chaotic, loud, disorienting.
 Heartwood groaning under unrelenting, chaotic pressure.
 Ancient branches cracking like thunderclaps.
 The trees were crying, howling, moaning.
 A signal, a summons, a song.
 Within the tremendous intensity of the storm, a whisper: The trees know how to heal.